lanceyao-research/fastTomo/README.md

 - Requires a trained YOLO model (.pt file)
 - Better for complex scenes or low-contrast particles
 - Runs inference in a separate thread for smooth UI
+- A yolov8_cell.pt is trained and provided to track cells in HAADF-STEM mode.

 ### Configuration Parameters